ngchunhon/SRTG/Rule_EN.md

 ## Preface

-Star Road the Gathering,
+Star Road the Gathering,<br>
-called “World Peace” originally, was my game designed in Form 1.
+called “World Peace” originally,<br>
+was my game designed in Form 1.

-Star Road the Gathering,
+- Star Road the Gathering
-Decrypt Adventure,
+- Decrypt Adventure
-Matches Man,
+- Matches Man
-Mario the Board Game
+- Mario the Board Game
-are in “Big 4 Project”.
+are in “Big 4 Project”.<br>

 (Hall Six is not in “Big 4”)